Research output per year

 I co-led (with Dr Jane Mooney) the Manchester Medical School mtechnology research group who investigated the pedagogical implications of new technologies in medical students, as we introduced iPads to our students from 2011.

-I lead for behavioural and social sciences in the MBChB - I have a particular interest in how these sciences can be made into practical interventions to help future doctors adopt psychological / social scientific approaches in their practice.
+I am past lead for behavioural and social sciences in the MBChB - and I maintain a particular interest in how these sciences can be made into practical interventions to help future doctors adopt psychological / social scientific approaches in their practice.

-I am lead for assessment in years 1 and 2 of the MBChB and I am chair of the MBChB curriculum committee.
+I am past lead for assessment in years 1 and 2 of the MBChB and I am current chair of the MBChB curriculum committee.

-I am an academic advisor to students on the MBChB and teach some modules at Masters level.
+I am an academic advisor to students on the MBChB.

 Dr Jo Hart